marcboquet/PlayNow/README.md

 ## Configuration

 PlayNow creates an iOS playground by default.
-If you prefer OS X playgrounds you can open the file `PlayNow.app/Contents/MacOS/PlayNow` with your favorite text editor and change `platform = "iphonesimulator"` to `platform = "macosx"` (non-favorite text editors could also work).
+If you prefer OS X or tvOS playgrounds you can open the file `PlayNow.app/Contents/MacOS/PlayNow` with your favorite text editor and change `platform = "ios"` to `platform = "osx"` or `platform = "tvos"` (non-favorite text editors could also work).

 ## How to use it?